 The purpose of a successful cover letter is to make the employer want to know more about you, to feel the need to meet you in person and discuss the job opening, to get you an interview!

 A cut and pasted sample resume cover letter will not highlight your unique skills and experience

 In fact, a sample cover letter simply inserted with your name and address can have the appearance of a ‘canned’ letter.
 Prospective employers can spot a cut and pasted cover letter and it often ends up in the trash instead of the ‘call for an interview’ stack.

 You do not have much opportunity to give any hints of your personality in a resume; after all it’s just a recitation of your education and work experience.
 In today’s competitive job market, many people share similar certifications and occupational backgrounds; what sets them apart is their work ethic, personality, and yes; even passion for the job!

-A generic sample cover letter just isn't going to give the employer an idea of what sets you apart from the hundreds of other job applicants vying for the same job.
+Prior to the interview, your unique qualities can only come through in the cover letter.
+A generic sample cover letter just isn’t going to give the employer an idea of what sets you apart from the hundreds of other job applicants vying for the same job.

 Sending out multiple copies of the same tired cover letter gives the impression that you are lazy and are saturating the job market with the same sample cover letter.
 What employer wants an employee who is lazy and doesn’t have an original thought in their head?
 Not many.

 The Benefits of a Sample Cover Letter